County reviews Blue Triton annual reports

 Commissioner Greg Felt said, “Personally I think this is worth a try,” adding he understood why others may not.

-Commissioner Keith Baker said the primary purpose of the sterile syringe program is to prevent the spread of communicable diseases, such and HIV and hepatitis C, through the use of dirty or shared needles.
+Commissioner Keith Baker said the primary purpose of the sterile syringe program is to prevent spread of communicable diseases, such as HIV and hepatitis C, through use of dirty or shared needles.

 Granzella said he knew the decision was “controversial,” but it came down to “personal choices.”